I thought this would be an excellent time to talk about how to protect your investments in a volatile stock market.

 Tools to determine risk

-Personal Capital offers many free financial software tools to help you.
 If you manage your investments, one or more of your mutual fund companies likely have portfolio analysis tools you can use.
 Because no one likes volatility when investing.
 Therefore, if the dislike turns into fear, it's time to make changes.
-Make those changes is sooner, rather than later.
+Make those changes sooner rather than later.

-I'm not talking about a wholesale selling of all of your stocks.
+That doesn't mean you should sell all of your stocks.
 That would not be prudent.
-I am talking about reducing the amount of money in equities.
+What it does mean is to reduce the amount of money invested in stocks.
 How much?
 A good measuring stick would be to see how the portfolio would have performed in the crisis of 2008.
 As a result, when you look at that drop in dollar value, you get a sick feeling (the stomach test), lower your risk until that queasy feeling goes away.

 Doing that will help you get through the next significant downturn without fear and the temptation to sell stocks at the worst possible time.